martins-olekss/tw-stream-list/README.md

 - Run php cli.php add <username> to add twitch streamer to your streamer list
 - Retrieve Twitch id from twitch.tv and enter it in Core/config.ini file (if not done previously)
 - Run php cli.php sync to retrieve data from twitch.tv for your streamers
+- Execute php cli.php help for all available commands